-Any member of staff, or visitor detecting a potential problem will report immediately to the health and safety coordiantor.
+Any member of staff, or visitor detecting a potential problem will report immediately to the Health and Safety coordinator.

-15.19 Hiring of school premises
+14.20 Hiring of school premises

 The Headteacher must be satisfied that the hiring organisation will use the school premises in a safe manner.
 A signed, written hiring agreement will be completed and copies kept.
-Copies of hiring agreements are held by the school business manager at the school office.
+Copies of hiring agreements are held by the school business manager.
 The school will maintain the premises being let in a safe condition and communicate any unsafe conditions or hazards with the hirer.
 It is the responsibility of the hirer to ensure there is adequate first aid arrangements in place and to report any hazards/ defects or incidents involving the premises/ any leased equipment following the schools hazard/ incident reporting procedures.

-16. Use of Minibuses and Other Vehicles (if appropriate)
+15. Use of Minibuses and Other Vehicles (if appropriate)

-The Guidelines for Minibus Operation apply to all minibuses and other large passengercarrying vehicles e.g. people carriers and are also the minimum standards to be applied to any vehicle hired for use on school business.
+The Guidelines for Minibus Operation apply to all minibuses and other large passenger-carrying vehicles e.g. people carriers and are also the minimum standards to be applied to any vehicle hired for use on school business.